Your emotions are your profound compass in life. And emotional triggers could well be hiding behind your IBS pain.

 People who are sensitive are very in tune with their emotions and feel them deeply.
 Sometimes so deeply it becomes uncomfortable.
 Others learn to disconnect from unwanted feelings and push them aside.

-It is not the emotions themselves that cause us problems, it’s what we do with them.
+It is not the emotions themselves that cause us problems.
+It’s what we do with them.

 In our Western culture we learn from an early age which emotions are allowed and accepted, and which are not.
 For example, expressing “positive” emotions like happiness, joy, appreciation are valued.
-Whereas showing anger is frowned on.
+Whereas showing anger is frowned upon.

 So we stuff them down inside us and lock them away, hoping we will never have to deal with them or experience them ever again.